ICM Partners

-ICM Partners is a talent and literary agency with offices in Los Angeles, New York City, Washington D.C. and London.
-ICM (International Creative Management) Partners represents clients in the fields of motion pictures, television, music, publishing, live performance, branded entertainment and new media.
-Its corporate headquarters are in Constellation Place in Century City, Los Angeles.
+ICM Partners was a talent and literary agency with offices in Los Angeles, New York City, Washington, D.C., and London.
+The company represented clients in the fields of motion pictures, television, music, publishing, live performance, branded entertainment and new media.
+Its corporate headquarters were in Constellation Place in Century City, Los Angeles.
+In 2022, ICM became part of Creative Artists Agency.

 History

+Formation and growth

-ICM was formed in 1975 through the merger of Creative Management Associates and International Famous Agency.
+International Creative Management was formed in 1975 through the merger of Marvin Josephson's International Famous Agency and Freddie Fields' Creative Management Associates (CMA).
+ICM's first president was Freddie Fields, although he did not last long in the role.
+Other important figures in the merger were Sam Cohn and Guy McElwaine of CMA.

+In 1985, ICM acquired London-based talent agency Duncan Heath Associates, which in 1991 merged with ICM London, with Heath became chairman of the merged company.

+In 1992, Josephson relinquished direct control of ICM to a triumvirate composed of Jeff Berg, Sam Cohn, and Jim Wiatt.
+Despite this transfer of leadership, Josephson retained a significant role within the agency, maintaining an active leadership position and continuing to manage his personal client roster.

 In 2005, the company raised a financing round of $75 million from Rizvi Traverse.

 In 2006, ICM acquired the literary agency Broder Webb Chervin Silbermann.

+ICM Partners

 In 2012, the agency completed a management buyout and formed a partnership with the new name, ICM Partners.

-In March 2018, ICM acquired the Just For Laughs comedy festival, as part of a partnership with Howie Mandel.
+In March 2018, ICM acquired the Just For Laughs comedy festival, as part of a partnership with the Canadian entertainer Howie Mandel.
 A 51% majority was later sold to Bell Media and Groupe CH to maintain a primarily-Canadian ownership.
 In June that year, ICM formed a partnership with esports-focused talent agency Evolved.

 In December 2019, ICM Partners sold a one-third equity stake in the company to Crestview Partners, with the expressed goal to grow the company within the representation business with an emphasis on International growth.

-In March 2020, ICM partnered with Primary Talent International, a London based music touring agency with over 700 touring clients.
+In March 2020, ICM partnered with Primary Talent International, a London-based music touring agency with over 700 touring clients.
 In August, they bought a significant minority interest in Albatros, a literary agency based in Stockholm and moved partner Pete Stone to Sweden to run ICM Europe.
 In October, the agency purchased Stellar Group, the largest football/soccer agency in the world and rebranded it ICM Stellar Sports.

-Stellar Group CEO Jonathan Barnett was listed by Forbes as the #1 sports agent in the world by Forbes magazine in 2019.
+(Stellar Group CEO Jonathan Barnett was listed as the No. 1 sports agent in the world by Forbes magazine in 2019.)

-In July 2021, ICM Partners and ICM Stellar Sports purchased one of the leading NFL representation agencies, Select Sports Group, a Texas based company headed up by Jeff Nalley and Erik Burkhardt.
+In July 2021, ICM Partners and ICM Stellar Sports purchased one of the leading NFL representation agencies, Select Sports Group, a Texas based company headed by Jeff Nalley and Erik Burkhardt.

+Acquisition by Creative Artists Agency

 In September 2021, it was announced that ICM would be acquired by Creative Artists Agency (CAA).
 The deal closed in June 2022 at a value of $750 million.
 Following the acquisition, 105 positions from ICM were set to be eliminated, with about 425 staffers and agents joining CAA.